For All Who Are in Christ (Revelation 21:4)

 “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.” —Revelation 21:4

 The apostle Paul reminds us in Romans 8 that the whole creation has been “subjected to futility” (v.
 20).
 Even those who have the “first fruits of the Spirit, groan inwardly”(v.
-23) under this futility.
-Our bodies groan with sickness and disease.
+23) under it.
+Our bodies ache with sickness and disease.
 Our eyes overflow with tears.
 Our souls plunge into mourning.
 Our hearts heave with pain.
-Day after day, we groan under the curse of creation and yet—- we do not groan “as others do who have no hope” (1 Thessalonians 4:13).
+Day after day, we groan under the curse of creation, and yet, we do not groan “as others do who have no hope” (1 Thessalonians 4:13).
 Our Fighter Verse was given to the groaning Bride of Christ so that she might persevere in hope as she awaits her wedding day.
-On the night before the Bridegroom was crucified, Jesus makes it clear that the disciples were in for some serious groaning: “you will weep and lament, you will be sorrowful” (John 16:20); “…you have sorrow now” (John 16:21-22); “In the world you will have tribulation” (John 16:33).
+On the night before the Bridegroom was crucified, Jesus made it clear that the disciples were in for some serious groaning: “you will weep and lament, you will be sorrowful”; “…you have sorrow now”; “In the world you will have tribulation” (John 16:20, 21-22, 33).

 By contrast, for those outside of Christ, every joy and every pleasure in this life will ultimately give way to everlasting sorrows in that place of everlasting groaning and “weeping and gnashing of teeth” (Luke 13:28).

-Keeping the joy of Revelation 21:4 before us is the secret to enduring today’s groaning that was taught to us by the “founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame…” (Hebrews 12:2).
+Keeping the joy of Revelation 21:4 before us is the secret to enduring whatever groaning faces you today.
+It is a secret taught to us by the “founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame…” (Hebrews 12:2).
 Tears, death, mourning, crying, and pain are passing away.
-Let us, in hope, behold the day when Christ wipes it all away.
+Let us, in hope, behold the day when Christ will wipe it all away.

 For Reflection

-1. Are you groaning under the present circumstances of your life?
-If so, quote Revelation 21:4 and those specific circumstances to the list of what will be “no more” (“neither shall there be mourning, nor crying, nor pain, nor cancer, nor fractured relationships, nor unemployment, etc.”).
+Are you groaning under the present circumstances of your life?
+If so, add those specific circumstances to the list of what will be “no more” in Revelation 21:4 (“neither shall there be mourning, nor crying, nor pain, nor cancer, nor fractured relationships, nor unemployment, etc.”).
 Then give thanks to God for the hope He gives us in our groaning.